Sullivan's Crossing (TV series): Development

-In June 2023, the series was renewed for a second season by CTV, with The CW joining as a co-producer.
+In June 2023, the series was renewed by CTV for a second season, with The CW joining as a co-producer.
 Filming for the second season wrapped in the fall of 2023.

 In June 2024, the series was renewed by CTV for a third season.
 In December 2024, The CW also renewed the series for a third season as well as returned as a co-producer.

 In June 2025, the series was renewed by CTV for a fourth season.
 In July 2025, The CW also renewed the series for a fourth season.

+In June 2026, the series was renewed by CTV for a fifth season.
+Roma Roth exited the series as showrunner and head writer in July 2026, with Floyd Kane replacing her from the fifth season onwards, though Roth remained in her role of executive producer.
+The CW also renewed the series for a fifth season in July 2026.

 Casting

 The cast also includes Chad Michael Murray as Cal, Sully's assistant at the campground that he runs, as well as Tom Jackson, Andrea Menard, Lynda Boyd, Allan Hawco, Amalia Williamson, Peter Outerbridge, Dakota Taylor and Lauren Hammersley in supporting roles.

 International broadcast

-In the US, the series premiered on October 4, 2023, on The CW.
+In the United States, the series premiered on October 4, 2023, on The CW.
 The second season premiered on October 2, 2024.
 The third season premiered on May 14, 2025.
-Netflix licensed the series in Canada and the US in April and July 2025.
+The fourth season premiered on April 20, 2026.
+Netflix licensed the series in Canada and the US in April and July 2025 respectively.
 In Africa, the series airs on M-Net.
 Voyo broadcasts the series in the Czech Republic and Slovakia.
 In Sweden, the first two seasons were released in mid-2024 on TV4.
 In Australia, the series is released exclusively on Stan.
-On October 4, 2025 the series premiered on bTV Story and it's available to watch online on VOYO Bulgaria.
+On October 4, 2025, the series premiered on bTV Story and it's available to watch online on VOYO Bulgaria.